US soybean farmers say China tariffs could result in 'serious damage'

 Related: China says the US has started 'the biggest trade war' in history

 There are 18 states that grow about 96% of the US's soybeans, according to government statistics.
-All but one of them, Illinois, went for Trump in 2016.
+All but two of them, Illinois and Minnesota, went for Trump over Hillary Clinton in 2016.

 Trump maintains the tariffs will pressure China to address trade complaints from the US, including intellectual property theft.

-Note: Correction: An earlier version of this article misstated the number of top soybean producing states that voted for Hillary Clinton in the 2016 election.